andrewt3000/MachineLearning/README.md

 if &alpha; is too low, convergance is slow. if &alpha; is too high, there is no convergance, because it overshoots the local minimum.

 Regularization (&lambda;) - variable to control overfitting.
-If model is underfitting, you need lower &lambda; if the model is overfitting, you need higher lambda.
+If model is underfitting, you need lower &lambda;.
+If the model is overfitting, you need higher lambda.

-Underfitting - output doesn't fit the training data well. a.k.a has high bias.
+Underfitting (high bias) - output doesn't fit the training data well.
-Overfitting - output fits training data well, but doesn't generalize well. aka has high variance.
+Overfitting (high variance) - output fits training data well, but doesn't generalize well.

 Architecture - The structure of the network i.e. number of hidden layers, and nodes.